 The Family Care Office has a small number of Kids & Company (daycare) emergency vouchers for students per year, and also provides information on childcare subsidies by their municipalities which can cover up to 100% of their daycare fees.

 Many conferences now offer financial support for caregivers.
-For instance, the APS DAMOP meeting: "Small grants of up to $500 are available to DAMOP participants who are bringing children to the DAMOP 2020 meeting who incur extra expenses in leaving them at home (e.g., extra daycare or babysitting services)."
+For instance, the APS offers meeting caregiver grants: "Small grants of up to $500 are available to APS meeting participants who incur extra expenses for caregiving during the meeting.
+Grants are available to attendees who attend in-person meetings and virtual meetings."

 Finally, for financial emergencies of any kind, students should reach out to SGS Financial Aid & Advising.